Paul-Starodub/todo-list/README.md

 python manage.py migrate

-Paste your SECRET_KEY (that`s your djando secret key to run project ) into .env.sample file to load secret information from AND RENAME FILE TO .env
+Paste your SECRET_KEY (that`s your djando secret key to run project ) into .env.sample file to load secret information

+See the .env.sample file for an example and create your .env file

 python manage.py runserver